Prats-du-Périgord: Église Saint-Maurice de Prats-du-Périgord

 The main part of the church was built in 12th and 13th centuries as part of a commandery of the Knights Hospitaller order.
 The entrance is a through a tall flat bell-tower with four bell openings into the church's nave.
-The chevet-aspe is extremely high and is fortified with murder holes or meurtrière.
+The chevet-apse is extremely high and is fortified with murder holes or meurtrière.
 The church is the property of the municipality and was registered as a historical monument on 24 June 1948.